beamkenya/ex_ussd/README.md

   # simulate 1
   {:ok, "CON selected product a\n0:BACK"}
   ```
-  - `should_close` - This triggers ExUssd to display end the session state on the registry and display the correct preffix,
+  - `should_close` - This triggers ExUssd to end the current registry session and correct preffix the menu string
 ```elixir
   ExUssd.Menu.render(
           name: "Home",